-We’ve spent a lot of time at Dudefluencer talking about the importance of male friendship.
+We’ve spent a lot of time at Dudefluencer talking about the importance of male friendship, men’s fashion, heck even men’s skin care.
 But when building communities of support, it’s just as essential to have healthy opposite sex friendships in your life.
 As we get older, relationships between men and women become more complicated.
 Feelings can get involved.
 Hormones intertwine, and the next thing you know you’re posting on R/Relationships about the crush on your best friend.

 Side note.
 After spending far too many hours lurking on relationship subreddits, here is a piece of straightforward advice to remember: just because she is your friend, you are not entitled to a romantic relationship.

 Life isn’t like an episode of Friends; not all men and women are attracted to one another.
 There are differences between male and female friendships you should know, but to think that it is impossible to have opposite sex friendships is just a ridiculous notion.

 I dug into the research and discovered that the truth is somewhere in the middle.
 Opposite sex friendships aren’t as harrowing and dangerous as the internet wants you to believe, but they’re also more work if you’re in a dedicated relationship with someone else.